vedaaaaaaant/pj_orb_backtester/README.md

 I've been learning python for about a month now.
 And this is the first full backtester that I have written.
 My apologies if the code is too complicated.

+PS: This code will only work with indian stocks unfortunately.
+I tried to write a similar code with the 'yfinance' library for international stocks.
+However, 'yfinance' had certain limitations which didn't allow some of the  iterations used in the program.

 Disclaimer: The code is provided with no guarantee of suitability for use in a real system or otherwise.